Sakura03/StrucSpars/README.md

 ```
 CUDA_VISIBLE_DEVICES='0' python3 train_cifar.py -a "resnet20" --data "./data" --dataset "cifar10" --save-path "results/cifar10-resnet20-prune-percent-0.4" --prune-percent "0.4"
 ```
-Here, one can specify the GPU id with `CUDA_VISIBLE_DEVICES`, and one GPU is sufficient in most cases. `-a` is the interface of specifying network architecture, and one can set the percent of parameters to prune via `--prune-percent`.
+Here, one can specify the GPU id with `CUDA_VISIBLE_DEVICES`, and one GPU is sufficient in most cases. `-a` specifies the architecture, which can be chosen from `["resnet20", "resnet56", "resnet110"]`, and `--prune-percent` denotes the percent of parameters to be pruned.

 ### Compression Results on ImageNet